After a day of sharp swings, Wall Street ends nearly where it began

-NEW YORK (AP) — The worst day for Microsoft in years is yanking the U.S. stock market away from its all-time high on Thursday.
-Gold and silver prices, meanwhile, suddenly halted their jaw-dropping runs to records.
+NEW YORK (AP) — A day of dramatic swings on Wall Street, including Microsoft’s worst drop in years and a sudden reversal for the price of gold, finished with only relatively modest moves on Thursday.

-The S&P 500 sank 0.6% after flirting with its record high in the morning.
-The Dow Jones Industrial Average was down 112 points, or 0.2%, with an hour remaining in trading, and the Nasdaq composite was 1.4% lower.
+The S&P 500 slipped 0.1% after flirting with its record high in the morning and dropping by as much as 1.5% later in the day.
+The Dow Jones Industrial Average rose 55 points, or 0.1%, after erasing an earlier loss of more than 400 points, and the Nasdaq composite fell 0.7%.

 Companies across the market are under pressure to deliver at least solid growth in profits following record-setting runs for their stock prices.
 Stock prices tend to follow the path of corporate profits over the long term, and earnings need to rise to quiet criticism that stocks have grown too expensive.

-Still, slightly more stocks rose within the S&P 500 than fell.
-Leading them was Meta Platforms, which rallied 10.1% after the company behind Facebook, Instagram and WhatsApp topped profit expectations, even though it also said it will continue its massive investments in AI.
+Still, more stocks rose within the S&P 500 than fell.
+Leading them was Meta Platforms, which rallied 10.4% after the company behind Facebook, Instagram and WhatsApp topped profit expectations, even though it also said it will continue its massive investments in AI.

-IBM was another winner and climbed 3.7% after surpassing analysts’ expectations for profit and revenue.
-Southwest Airlines flew 18.1% higher even though its profit fell short of forecasts.
-It gave a forecast for earnings in 2026 that blew past analysts’ expectations, saying it’s seeing strong momentum after making changes to its business like charging baggage fees and having assigned seating.
+IBM was another winner and climbed 5.1% after surpassing analysts’ expectations for profit and revenue.
+Southwest Airlines flew 18.7% higher even though its profit fell short of forecasts.
+It gave a forecast for earnings in 2026 that blew past analysts’ expectations, saying it’s seeing strong momentum after making changes like charging baggage fees and having assigned seating.

 Some of the wildest action in financial markets was again for precious metals.